kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

         - istio-system
     ```

-1. Enable relevant kubernetes features in the environment

-   Under `Settings` > `Cloud and virtualization` > `Kubernetes` enable relevant features, especially "Monitor annotated Prometheus exporters" will enable you to collect Istio metrics in an easy way
+4. In the environment, go to **Settings > Cloud and virtualization > Kubernetes** and enable the relevant Kubernetes features, especially `Monitor annotated Prometheus exporters` to collect Istio metrics.

-1. Enable Istio relevant features in the environment

-    In the Dynatrace Hub, enable the "Istio Service Mesh" extension and annotate your services as outlined in the description
+5. In the Dynatrace Hub, enable the **Istio Service Mesh** extension and annotate your services as outlined in the description.

-1. Collect custom metrics in prometheus format

-    If you have workload exposing metrics in the prometheus format, you can [annotate the workload](https://docs.dynatrace.com/docs/platform-modules/infrastructure-monitoring/container-platform-monitoring/kubernetes-monitoring/monitor-prometheus-metrics).
-If the workload is having an istio-sidecar, you either need to weaken the mTLS setting for the metrics port by defining an [Istio PeerAuthentication](https://istio.io/latest/docs/reference/config/security/peer_authentication/#PeerAuthentication) or you exclude the port from interception by the istio proxy, by placing an `traffic.sidecar.istio.io/excludeInboundPorts` annotaion on your pod listing the metrics port.
+6. If you have a workload exposing metrics in the Prometheus format, you can collect custom metrics in Prometheus format by [annotating the workload](https://docs.dynatrace.com/docs/platform-modules/infrastructure-monitoring/container-platform-monitoring/kubernetes-monitoring/monitor-prometheus-metrics).
+If the workload has an Istio sidecar, you must either weaken the mTLS setting for the metrics port by defining an [Istio PeerAuthentication](https://istio.io/latest/docs/reference/config/security/peer_authentication/#PeerAuthentication) or exclude the port from interception by the Istio proxy by placing an `traffic.sidecar.istio.io/excludeInboundPorts` annotaion on your Pod that lists the metrics port.

-1. Verify setup

-    Now you should see data arriving in your environment and advanced kubernetes monitoring is possible.
-Also, Istio metrics will be available.
+As a result, you see data arriving in your environment, advanced Kubernetes monitoring is possible, and Istio metrics are available.

 ## Telemetry Module Setup

-What is missing so far in the setup is the ingestion of custom and Istio span data.
-Custom metrics can be collected via the Dynatrace annotation approach.
-OTLP based metrics can be more easy collected by the telemetry module and pushed centrally the the environment.
+Next, you set up the ingestion of custom and Istio span data.
+To collect custom metrics, you use the Dynatrace annotation approach, because the Telemetry module can easily collect OTLP-based metrics and push them centrally the the environment.

 ### Create access token

-To push custom metrics and spans to Dynatrace, an API Token is required:
+To push custom metrics and spans to Dynatrace, set up an [API Token](https://docs.dynatrace.com/docs/manage/access-control/access-tokens).

-1. In the Dynatrace navigation, go to the **Manage** > **Access tokens** > **Generate new token**.
-1. Type the name you want to give to this token.
-If needed, set an expiration date.
-1. Select the following scopes:
+Follow the instructions in [Dynatrace: Generate an access token](https://docs.dynatrace.com/docs/manage/access-control/access-tokens#create-api-token) and select the following scopes:

 - **Ingest metrics**
 - **Ingest OpenTelemetry traces**
-1. Click **Generate token**.
-1. Copy and save the generated token.

 ### Create Secret

-1. To create a new secret containing your access token execute the following command.
-Replace the `{API_TOKEN}` placeholder with the previously created token and run it:
+To create a new secret containing your access token, replace the `{API_TOKEN}` placeholder with the token you created and run the following command:

     ```bash
     kubectl -n $DYNATRACE_NS create secret generic dynatrace-token --from-literal="apiToken=Api-Token {API_TOKEN}"